Ruchi479/README-Generator/SampleREADME.md

   ## Contributing
-  Please contribute using the GitHub flow.
+  Please contribute using GitHub flow.
 Create a branch, add commits and open a pull request.

   ## Tests
-  Please make sure to update the tests as appropriate.
+  Please make sure to update tests as appropriate.
 Currently there are no tests.

   ## Questions